Virginia’s diverse economy and strong business climate provide a strategic advantage for Irish companies entering or expanding in the U.S. market.

 - Average workers' compensation costs among the nation’s lowest

-Virginia is ranked No.5 in Forbes and No.4 by CNBC in their Best States for Business studies.
-The Commonwealth also ranked No. 2 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.
+Virginia is ranked No.1 by CNBC and No.4 by Forbes in their Best States for Business studies.
+The Commonwealth also ranked No. 3 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.

 Irish Companies with Virginia Locations